jorgebucaran/fisher/README.md

 Here's why you'll love Fisher:

-- Zero configuration.
+- No configuration needed.
 - Oh My Fish! package support.
 - Blazing fast concurrent package downloads.
 - Cached downloads—if you've installed a package before, you can install it again offline!
-- Add, update and remove functions, completions, key bindings, and [configuration snippets](#configuration-snippets) from a variety of sources using the command line, editing your [fishfile](#using-the-fishfile) or both.
+- Add, update and remove functions, completions, key bindings, and [configuration snippets](#configuration-snippets) from a variety of sources using the command line, editing your [fishfile](#using-the-fishfile) or both!

 Looking for packages?
-Browse the curated collection at [git.io/awesome-fish](https://git.io/awesome-fish).
+Browse [git.io/awesome-fish](https://git.io/awesome-fish) or [search on GitHub](https://github.com/topics/fish-packages).

 ## Installation

-Download [`fisher.fish`](fisher.fish) to your functions directory or any directory on your function path.
+Just download [`fisher.fish`](fisher.fish) to your functions directory (or any directory in your function path).

 ```console
 curl https://git.io/fisher --create-dirs -sLo ~/.config/fish/functions/fisher.fish